auraxangelic/libgdx-tts/README.md

 3. The `TextSpeech` class allocates and runs on its own thread.
 Make sure to deallocate the thread when your game exits by running `TextSpeech.deallocate()`/`TextSpeech.INSTANCE.deallocate()`, or run `exitProcess(0)`/`System.exit(0)`.

 ## Known Issues
 On desktop, when a new `speak` call is made, a small bit of the previous audio will be played.
-This is due to how the AudioDevice is currently implemented for desktop.

 ## Information
 Created using FreeTTS source: https://freetts.sourceforge.io/ by replacing its default audio player with the libGDX one `Gdx.audio#newAudioDevice`.